What’s involved in Training Week?

 Training Week is a full week of fun and learning following the RYA syllabus.
 It’s a time to make friendships, have heaps of fun, build confidence as well as learn how to sail or become better sailors.
 It’s for all the family, adults and children.

 We cater for all levels of ability from beginner to racer.
 It involves everything from, learning how to right a boat from a capsize, classroom work, adventures around the lake, building sailing skills including the RYA Racing syllabus & advanced skills like spinnaker work.

 We tailor training delivery based on the skill and previous experience of the sailors in order to build on their RYA modules.
 We normally take beginners from 8 years upwards.
 The week offers something for everyone!
 Whatever your level of ability, this is a great chance to learn and progress.

-New to Family Week?
+New to Training Week?

-For many, Family Week is the event of the year and sailors come back year after year.
+For many, Training Week is the event of the year and sailors come back year after year.
 If you’re new to the Club and want more help or information, here are a few pointers:

 So who’s in charge?

-Family Week is led by a passionate team of volunteers and those teaching are all qualified RYA Instructors.
+Training Week is led by a passionate team of volunteers and those teaching are all qualified RYA Instructors.
 The training is provided for MEMBERS ONLY (so make sure you’ve joined the club!)

 Do I need my own boat?